davewalker5/MusicCatalogue/docker/ui/README.md

 }
 ```

-The UI is a React application that runs in the local browser, so the URL must be
-accessible from the host.
+The UI is a React application and requests to the service originate from the local browser, so the URL must be accessible from the host.

 #### Running the Image